In the USA order online by clicking Loreto Publications

 FIRST AMERICAN SEPARATE NEW TESTAMENT

-TESTAMENT: Quarto.
+1805 RHEMES TESTAMENT: Quarto.
 The separately published New Testament to the

 above Bible.
 Very scarce variant with

 added Subscriber list not called for in O,Callaghan.
-Complete in all respects, including all ten
+Complete in all respects, including all ten full page plates and three maps (including two fold-outs).
+Important provenance from a prominent early

-and wife's handwritten names on the Family Page.
-Laid in is material from the
+Maryland family with the husband and wife's handwritten names on the Family

-quarto volume: (7) (214) (6) pp. Original covers,

-re-spined and re-cornered with matching leather.
+biographical material.
+This is a large quarto volume: (7) (214) (6) pp. Original covers, re-spined and re-cornered with matching

+leather.
 New red leather gilt label.
 Covers rubbed.
-Upper and lower corners of first family leaf replaced in
+Upper and lower corners of

+first family leaf replaced in

 facsimile.
-Several expertly mended marginal clean tears.
-Fold-out maps creased
+Several expertly mended marginal clean

-and frayed at edges.
-Browning and occasional spotting throughout text.
-Four
+tears.
+Fold-out maps creased and frayed at edges.
+Browning and occasional

-pages have ink "x" marks at ends of chapters.
-Hills 126;
+spotting throughout text.
+Four pages have ink "x" marks at ends of

-O’Callaghan 1805 NT 1.
+chapters.
+Hills 126; O’Callaghan 1805 NT 1.

 SCARCE VARIANT OF 1810 CHALLONER-MACMAHON